foneandrew/ruby-spec-runner/README.md

 - I don't have access to a windows machine so I can only hope that it works there.
 - Minitest support can be a bit janky as the default output isn't ideal for parsing
+- Editing a test file while tests are running may result in editor decorations appearing in the incorrect location

 ## Release Notes